How It Works

 Because responses vary, consulting with a healthcare provider can help determine an approach that aligns with personal health goals and needs.

-How are semaglutide, tirzepitide, and liraglutide medications administered?
+How are Semaglutide and Tirzepatide medications administered?

 Where are common sites for subcutaneous injections?